 - 2) Officials shall have full authority to interpret rules.
-For further questions, the tournament rules committee shall be consulted. - 3) Officials shall have the power to make all decisions on any points not specifically covered in the rules. - 4) Two free throws will be awarded at the seventh foul of each half. - 5) The game will consist of four periods each six minutes long. - A team will be entitled to three timeout periods of 60 seconds each and two 30second timeout periods during the game.
+For further questions, the tournament rules committee shall be consulted. - 3) Officials shall have the power to make all decisions on any points not specifically covered in the rules. - 4) Two free throws will be awarded at the seventh foul of each half. - 5) The game will consist of four periods each six minutes long. - 6) A team will be entitled to three timeout periods of 60 seconds each and two 30second timeout periods during the game.
 Each team is entitled to one additional timeout during each extra period. - 7) Halftime will be a minimum of five minutes and a maximum of 10 minutes with one minute breaks between quarters at the discretion of Games Management Team and/or officials. - 8) Each team will be allowed 10 minutes after the scheduled game time to take the court.
-If a team is not ready to take the court at the end of 10 minutes, the game will be forfeited.

-e.
-Players and Substitutes

-- 1) Each team roster shall consist of a minimum number of five players with a maximum of 12 players.
+If a team is not ready to take the court at the end of 10 minutes, the game will be forfeited. - e.
+Players and Substitutes - Each team roster shall consist of a minimum number of five players with a maximum of 12 players.
 A team must have five players to start a game.
 Failure to start with five players will result in a forfeiture of the game(s).
-Teams must be ready to field a legal team within ten minutes of the declared start of the game or the game will be forfeited. - During play, due to injury or player disqualification, a team may play with as few as three players.
+Teams must be ready to field a legal team within ten minutes of the declared start of the game or the game will be forfeited. - 2) During play, due to injury or player disqualification, a team may play with as few as three players.
 However, if a team is unable to field at least three players, the game shall be forfeit.
 At no time can play continue with less than the minimum number of players. - 3) Substitutions may be made any time the ball is dead and the clock is stopped.
 Substitutes must report to the scorer who will notify the referee of substitutions. - 4) An athlete may participate on only one SOWI team in a basketball season.
-If the athlete plays on a second team for whatever reason, those games will not count toward qualifying games.
+If the athlete plays on a second team for whatever reason, those games will not count toward qualifying games. - 5) All players will be asked to participate in the game.
+If a player refuses or is unable to participate, the coach must notify the scorer's table and the other coach. - f.
+Scoring - 1) Scoring will follow NFHS rules. - 2) If the score is tied at the end of the second half, play shall continue without change of baskets for extra periods of three minutes until the score is no longer tied. - 3) Scorebook procedures (see example in this section.) - 2.
+Unified Sports® Team Basketball - a.
+The roster shall contain a proportionate number of athletes and partners according to the Unified Rules Section of the Competition Guide.